AcerolaVR/AceStacks/README.md

 - SlimeVR trackers are programmed with a set orientation.
 As programmed, AceStacks should be worn on the body such that the USB ports are facing the ceiling.
 This only matters for manual mounting.

 ### Data Port Quirks
-The data port may have a gap that prevents a proper data connection with the micro-usb cable.
+The USB cable may not fully seat in the data port, preventing a proper data connection with the tracker.
 If you’re having trouble connecting, try the following
 - Hold and firmly press the cable into the tracker to form a proper connection
 - Use a USB cable with, or trim back the rubber sheath on a cable to allow you to insert the USB cable further into the port
 - If neither of the above work, you may need to partially disassemble the tracker, remove the microcontroller, and connect directly to the usb port